WomenPlusPlus/hackathon-survival-kit/README.md

 We have quite a few options.

-And, the one we use today is the one you all choose.
+- 1 Github
+- 2 Gitlab
+- 3 Bitbucket

 ---

-## Team Work Makes the Dream Work

-Split into 3 groups.

-1. Github
-2. Gitlab
-3. Bitbucket

-10 mins to make a 2 min (verbal) presentation about the site, its features, its benefits and drawbacks.

----

-I kid, of course.
-There is no such thing as free will, we will be using Github.

-Not because it is ethical, moral or even the best choice.
-But, like all choices, because it is popular.

----

 ## Remote Work

 Now, we need to:
-1. Create accounts
+- 1 Create accounts
-2. Create a repository
+- 2 Create a repository
-3. Copy the url of the repository and tell git about it
+- 3 Copy the url of the repository and tell git/your machine about it

 `git remote add origin <URL>`